Dependent Administration in Texas

 Dependent Administrator Accounting Requirements

-The Texas Probate Code lays out very specific requirements about how a dependent administrator must account for their actions as the administrator.
+The Texas Estates Code lays out very specific requirements about how a dependent administrator must account for their actions as the administrator.

 Under the Code, the Administrator must file a sworn accounting at the end of each year of the probate administration and at the conclusion of the probate administration.